 Lula Distillery

 Lula, a micro-distillery in the Lower Garden District with indoor and outdoor seating, aims to create the perfect combinations of foods and spirits.
-Lula vodka, rum, and gin are all made with 100% Louisiana ingredients, so stop here for a fresh, Louisiana-made cocktail.
+Lula Gras is a ticketed event that you can learn more about here.

-And if you can’t make Mardi Gras (or if you buy a bottle of Lula alcohol to take home with you!), you can still make Lula Distillery’s Original Caribbean Cocktail (a hand-shaken daiquiri) with three simple ingredients.
+If you can’t make Lula Gras (or if you buy a bottle of Lula alcohol to take home with you!), you can still make Lula Distillery’s Original Caribbean Cocktail (a hand-shaken daiquiri) with three simple ingredients.

 Combine all ingredients in mixing tin, add ice, shake, strain into cocktail glass (preferably a coupe glass).
 Yields a 5.5 ounce cocktail.